Schlaubischlump/LocationSimulator/README.md

   	<img src="Preview/walk.png" height="60">
   - Long click the walk button to enabled auto move.
 Click again to disable auto move.
   	<img src="Preview/automove.png" height="60">
-  - Long click on a new point on the map while you are spoofing the location to show the navigation prompt.
+  - Long click on a new point on the map while you are spoofing the location to show the navigation prompt or select the menu item to set the coordinates manually.
     <img src="Preview/navprompt.png" width="200">
   - Use the left and right arrow keys to change the direction of movement.
 Use up and down to move.
 Press space to stop the navigation.